Allied Team Training for Parkinson’s™ (ATTP)

-The Health Professional Allied Team Training for Parkinson’s™ (ATTP) is a three-day course which will take place in Chicago, IL, November 8-10, 2017.
-The Health Professional Allied Team Training for Parkinson’s™ (ATTP) course is based on the NPF ATTP training program.
+The Chicago Allied Team Training for Parkinson’s™ (ATTP) is a three-day course which will take place in Chicago, IL, November 8-10, 2017.

-The MDS ATTP has been developed in collaboration with the MDS Pan American Section (PAS) and the National Parkinson Foundation (NPF) to increase knowledge of Parkinson’s disease (PD) and build capacity for comprehensive inter-professional care in the treatment of Parkinson’s disease.
+The Chicago ATTP has been developed in collaboration with the International Parkinson’s Movement Disorder Society (MDS) Pan American Section (PAS), and the Parkinson's Foundation, to increase knowledge of Parkinson’s disease and build capacity for comprehensive inter-professional care in the treatment of Parkinson’s disease.

 Doctors, Nurses, Nurse Practitioners, Occupational Therapists, Physician’s Assistants, Physical Therapists, Speech Language Pathologists, Social Workers.